-On completion of the problem, solution or change, th process and outcomes are evaluated and points note to take into consideration prior to the next problem resolution cycle.
+On completion of the problem, solution or change, the process and outcomes are evaluated and points noted to take into consideration prior to the next problem resolution cycle.

-Result Agreement that an issue needs resolution.
-An agreed statement of the problem.
-An agreed statement of the problem.
-Jnanimous identification of the root cause which needs correction.
+ŝ Result Agreement that an issue needs resolution. ct or An agreed statement of the problem. oblem.
+S Unanimous identification of the root cause which needs correction.
 A complete list of possible solutions.
-A firm joint decision on the chosen solution.
-A complete step-by-step road map to translate he decision into reality. mplementation occurs and progress is nonitored. essons learned from the process are locumented as a quality improvement strategy or the next problem.
+A firm joint decision on the chosen solution. rces the A complete step-by-step road map to translate the decision into reality.
+Implementation occurs and progress is monitored.
+5 Lessons learned from the process are documented as a quality improvement strategy for the next problem.